-To become a CFA charterholder, you need to:
+To become a CFA charterholder, you need to do the following:

-To earn the Series 7 license, you need to:
+To earn the Series 7 license, you need to do the following:

 In a discussion about CFA versus Series 7, people are most likely to be concerned about the exams.
 Here’s what you need to know.

-The Level I exam is offered four times a year.
-Levels II and III are twice a year.
+Beginning in 2022, the Level I exam will be offered four times a year, and Levels II and III will be twice a year (because of postponements and cancellations related to the pandemic in 2020, additional testing windows have been opened for all levels).
 To learn the exact dates, read this article.
-The format of the first two levels is multiple-choice.
+All levels are computer-based and the format of the first two levels is multiple-choice.
 Level III has a written portion called constructed response and a multiple-choice portion.
 When you register for the Level I CFA® exam, you will pay a one-time enrollment fee of $450.

 One thing that the CFA exam has in common with the Series 7 exam is that beginning in 2021, all levels will all be administered by computer at a Prometric testing center.
 Prometric also administers the Series 7 exam.

-The topics of the Series 7 exam are:
+The topics of the Series 7 exam are as follows: